monster-js/monster-js/docs/main-concept/props.md

 ### Example: Using Props

-Here’s a complete example demonstrating how to use props in Weco JS.
+Here’s a complete example demonstrating how to use props in Monster JS.

 #### Step 1: Parent Component